Canadian Olympic Medal Count

-Dutch-born Ted-Jan Bloemen moved to his father’s birth country in June 2014 and joined the Canadian national team for the 2014-15 season after receiving his new passport.
+Dutch-born Bloemen moved to his father’s birth country in June 2014 and joined the Canadian national team for the 2014-15 season after receiving his new passport.
 He made an almost immediate impact, helping Canada win team pursuit silver at the 2015 World Single Distances Championships.

 Although he narrowly missed the world championship podium in 2016-17, Bloemen’s consistency throughout the season led to him finishing second in the overall World Cup standings for the 5000m/10,000m.
 Among the highlights was his first career World Cup victory in the 5000m.
 In December 2017, Bloemen set the 5000m world record at the World Cup in Salt Lake City.
 His time of 6:01.86 broke a 10-year-old mark.
 He stood on all three 5000m podiums in the fall of 2017 to go with a silver medal in the only 10,000m World Cup of the season.

 Bloemen had first represented his native Netherlands on the World Cup circuit in 2007-08 and competed at the World Allround Championships in 2010 and 2012, finishing fourth overall in his debut.
 He spent eight years in the highly competitive Dutch system, but after not qualifying for Sochi 2014 he had a lingering sense that his best skating was still ahead of him, if he could just find the right training environment.
-He found that in Canada, calling the move to Calgary the best decision he ever made.
+He found that in Canada, calling the move to Calgary ‘the best decision he ever made.’

 A little more about Ted-Jan

-Getting into the Sport: Started skating before he could walk… Loved skating on frozen rivers and lakes as a child so his parents enrolled in with a speed skating club in Gouda, Netherlands… When he was 12 he did an 85km skate tour on the Dutch canals… Outside Interests: Enjoys motorsports, bikes, and good food… Odds and Ends: Inspired by Formula 1 driver Lewis Hamilton… Favourite quote: “I’m working on a masterpiece” – Lewis Hamilton…
+Getting into the Sport: Started skating before he could walk… Loved skating on frozen rivers and lakes as a child so his parents enrolled him in a speed skating club in Gouda, Netherlands… When he was 12 he did an 85km skate tour on the Dutch canals… Outside Interests: Enjoys motorsports, bikes, and good food… Odds and Ends: Inspired by Formula 1 driver Lewis Hamilton… Favourite quote: “I’m working on a masterpiece” – Lewis Hamilton…

 Notable International Results

 ISU World Single Distances Championships: 2021 - 6th (10,000m), SILVER (team pursuit); 2020 - GOLD (5000m), SILVER (10,000m), 4th (team pursuit); 2019 - 5th (5000m), 5th (team pursuit); 2017 - 5th (5000m), 4th (10,000m), 4th (team pursuit); 2016 - 5th (5000m), SILVER (10,000m), BRONZE (team pursuit); 2015 - 6th (5000m), 6th (10,000m), SILVER (team pursuit)

 ISU World Allround Championships: 2022 - 20th (overall); 2020 - 7th (overall); 2019 - 5th (overall); 2018 - 16th (overall); 2016 - 5th (overall); 2015 - 16th (overall); *2012 - 14th (overall); *2010 - 4th (overall)